Skip the LoRA juggling — unlimited image and video generation on the ad-supported free tier, no signup, no credit card Create Free Now →

 Overtrained / Fried LoRA

-Symptoms: images look exactly like training data regardless of prompt, colors are oversaturated, faces look waxy or plastic.
-Solution: use an earlier checkpoint, reduce learning rate by 50%, reduce training steps, or increase rank (which distributes learning across more parameters, reducing per-parameter overfitting).
+Symptoms: images look exactly like training data regardless of prompt, oversaturated colors, waxy faces.
+Fix: use an earlier checkpoint, reduce learning rate by 50%, reduce steps, or increase rank to distribute learning.

 Undertrained LoRA

-Symptoms: trigger word has no visible effect, or effect is extremely subtle even at weight 1.0.
-Solution: increase training steps, increase learning rate by 50%, verify that captions include the trigger word in every file, and check that images are being loaded correctly (correct directory structure, correct file format).
+Symptoms: trigger word has no effect at weight 1.0.
+Fix: increase steps, increase learning rate, verify trigger word is in every caption, check that images load correctly.

 Style Bleeding

-Symptoms: the LoRA changes overall image style even when the trigger word is not used.
-Solution: add more regularization images, reduce training steps, ensure captions describe image content beyond just the trigger word (so the model does not attribute everything in the image to the trigger word), and test with lower LoRA weights.
+Symptoms: LoRA changes overall style even without the trigger word.
+Fix: more regularization images, fewer training steps, captions describing image content beyond the trigger so the model attributes correctly.

 Poor Generalization